• Skip to primary navigation

 Use some floral wire to tie them up at the top.
 Leave a few extra inches to twist together, making a loop for hanging.

 This front door swag is decorated with two large cones and some pretty ribbons.
-A small eye screw at the top of the cone is the perfect solution to thread ribbon, and allow it to hand on the swag.
+A small screw eye at the top of the cone is the perfect solution to thread ribbon, and allow it to hand on the swag.

 Tie the ribbons to the back of the branches, at the same spot as the floral wire.
 I tied them loosely at first, so I could easily adjust the length.